 However, do keep in mind that the changes will only affect the system that the hosts file is in.

 Before we begin, you’ll need an IP address for your domain:

-- Login to your hPanel, then on the left sidebar look for hosting plan, server, and IP address details.
+- Login to your hPanel, then on the left sidebar navigate to Hosting -> Plan Details -> Website IP address.

 Now let’s edit the hosts file.
 There are two methods for Windows 10 – manually or using the Hosts File Editor tool.
 Generally, you can use the guides below in any version of Windows.

 Change the File Manually

 - Press Start and find Notepad.
 Right-click to Run as administrator.

 - Once in Notepad, go to File -> Open.
 Get to C:\Windows\System32\Drivers\etc and make sure to select All Files to find the hosts file.

 - Now you can edit the hosts file.
 Add the custom IP address you’ve made earlier, followed by a space, then your domain name.

 - When you’re finished, don’t forget to save your changes.